 Chhang, a traditional alcoholic beverage made from fermented barley or millet, is also a must-try for those looking to experience the local culture.

 For those with a sweet tooth, Spiti Valley offers a variety of desserts such as khambir, a local bread made from barley flour and served with yak butter, and chhurpi, a type of cheese made from yak milk that is commonly used in desserts.

-Other notable dishes in Spiti Valley include gur-gur chai, a type of salty tea made with yak butter, and thenthuk, a noodle soup made with vegetables and/or meat.
-Many of these dishes are available at local restaurants and eateries in the region.
+Other notable dishes in Spiti Valley include gur-gur chai, a type of salty tea made with yak butter, and thus, a noodle soup made with vegetables and/or meat.
+Many of these dishes are available at local restaurants and regional eateries.

 Overall, Spiti Valley’s unique cuisine is an essential part of the local culture and a must-try for any food lover visiting the region.